DJ-Lor/lorelidejesus_T1A2/README.md

     * about.html
     * contact.html

 * Images are present on key pages to complement text-heavy pages and keep the target audience attention.
+Utilised [Unsplash](https://unsplash.com/) for free, no copyright images.

 2. CSS